KCAmine/guideFarm/docs/builds/operator.md

 **Magus Aggress** , on Warframe Melee Transfer, causes Heavy Blades and Hammers ( **Magistar** ) to deal bonus Critical Multiplier for the next 4 attacks, with a 20 second cooldown.
 This Magus will only be used for  [Magistar Acolyte Killer](./weapons.md)

-> NOTE pour moi : video Animation Cancel
->You can cancel the melee/transference animation with a roll, cast the cage, but the fastest method is to use her whip right after her melee attack
+> TODO : Comparing Gifs needs to be added (see BAN's guide "cancel melee transference animation...")